The Neighbors: Income

 There are also a number of people of Irish

 ancestry (14.9%), and residents who report English roots

 (6.2%), and some of the residents are also of German

 ancestry (5.8%), along with some Asian ancestry residents

 (4.2%), among others.
 In addition, 19.7% of the residents of this neighborhood were

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Auburn Blvd / Walnut Ave

-neighborhood is English, spoken by 70.4% of households.
-Other important languages spoken here include Spanish and Russian.
+neighborhood is English, spoken by 68.8% of households.
+Other important languages spoken here include Spanish, Russian, Portuguese and South Asian languages.